 Join a passionate, talented group of scientists, physicians, and business leaders to drive historic change in healthcare

-miR Scientific is a majority-owned operating subsidiary of Impact NRS, headquartered in New York with operating subsidiaries in Canada and Israel.
+miR Scientific is a majority-owned operating subsidiary of Huminn Inc. (formally know as Impact NRS), headquartered in New York with an operating subsidiaries in Israel.

-Impact NRS is a leading innovation company developing transformative solutions to address persistent global challenges in human health, sustainable food production and agriculture.
+Huminn LLC is a leading innovation company developing transformative solutions to address persistent global challenges in human health, sustainable food production and agriculture.
 Their model incorporates breakthrough advances in science, statistics and computation to develop products and services for early and scalable adoption.
-Impact NRS collaborates with stakeholders worldwide to enable rapid commercialization of their ESG socially responsible initiatives.
+Huminn LLC collaborates with stakeholders worldwide to enable rapid commercialization of their ESG socially responsible initiatives.